Esther Haywood

 Esther Jean Haywood (January 15, 1940 – November 16, 2024) was an American politician and educator who served in the Missouri House of Representatives from the 71st district from 2001 to 2009.

 Early life

 Born Esther Jean Hill, Haywood was born on January 15, 1940, in Memphis, Tennessee.
 She graduated from Barret's Chapel High School.
 She attended Lincoln University and later graduated from Mississippi Industrial College with a Bachelor of Science.
 She attended Saint Louis University and completed graduate studies at Memphis State University.
-She was a charter member of chapter Omicron Eta of the Alpha Kappa Alpha sorority.
+She was a charter member of chapter Omicron Eta Omega of the Alpha Kappa Alpha sorority.

 Career

 Haywood taught math in East St. Louis School District 189 for 30 years, including the Donald McHenry School.
 She taught fourth grade in Marion, Arkansas, and was one of five black teachers at that time to integrate into Memphis-Shelby County Schools.
 She also served in Normandy School District's board of education for 18 years, starting in 1983.

 Haywood was a Democrat.
 She was elected in 2000 and represented the 71st district of the Missouri House of Representatives for four terms from 2001 to 2009.

 Haywood was a member of the Normandy Hospital Guild.
 She was president of St. Louis County's NAACP.